Gravitational Baryogenesis in $f(R)$ Cosmologies: cosmologies

 which can be rewritten as~\cite{MN2012}

 where

 plays the role of the cosmological constant.

 The model satisfactorily describes inflation (primordial DE), the present acceleration of the Universe (present DE), and the intermediate epochs of radiation and matter domination, for a unique choice of its parameter $\tilde{M}$, determined by the observed power of scalar (density) perturbations.
-Also, through its non-zero value of $g$ needed for the low-curvature modification of $f(R)$ to describe present DE, it will strongly affect processes at very high values of curvature, such as reheating.

-\section{Inflation and Reheating in $f(R)$ cosmologies}
+\section{Inflation and reheating in $f(R)$ cosmologies}

 Inflation is most commonly modelled as a scalar field cosmology, which postulates a canonical scalar field $\phi$ (called the \textit{inflaton}), with a self-interaction potential $V(\phi)$ which has the density and pressure (\ref{IW83h}) of a perfect fluid.